thalvari/SpamReviewGenerator/docs/project_report.md

 ## 1 Introduction

+Our project SpamReviewGenerator generates new unique reviews based on existing reviews, we have also done sentiment analysis for our datasets and evaluated how spammy our generated reviews are.
+The steps of our project are detailed further, later in this report.
+We originally had multiple ideas for our project and we brainstormed for a while before settling for our idea.
+We picked this idea because it seemed to be one we could realistically implement within the allocated time and because the idea seemed interesting and amusing.

 ## 2 Data gathering

 Our model creator and generator currently support a total of three datasets.
 The marvel dataset was made by web scraping audience reviews from several movies belonging in the Marvel Cinematic Universe from [Rotten Tomatoes](https://www.rottentomatoes.com/).
 The scraped reviews were 1000 most recent ones visible on the website.
 The web scraper was coded for the purposes of this project and was created using the BeautifulSoup library for python.
 Originally we attempted to scrape more reviews from TripAdvisor but that proved to be too difficult after a while of trying to get a web scraper to work on their website.
 The hotel dataset is a [modified](https://data.world/jenka13all/lara-hotel-reviews/workspace/file?filename=7282_with_textcat_languagetags.csv) version of [Datafiniti's](https://data.world/datafiniti/hotel-reviews) hotel review dataset with language tags.
 The cell dataset is [Julian McAuley's](http://jmcauley.ucsd.edu/data/amazon/) Cell Phones and Accessories -dataset containing Amazon product reviews.
 Support for other datasets is can also be implemented with small changes to the code.